 painting pictures for Livy's room

-Build-A-Bear -- Livy is modeling the new Hello Kitty slippersthe park
+Build-A-Bear -- Livy is modeling the new Hello Kitty slippers

 sleep overs where Nate ans Sadie cuddle Lola so she couldn't sleep